Video: Dune – Leadership Styles and The Problem of Power

 And that growth never stops.
 You may be a new team lead or the CEO of a large company, but the simple fact remains; we can all improve our performance.
 Therefore, no matter how far along our leadership journey we are, we all need time to reflect and work out what we work on next.

 There are many different tools that can help us assess our strengths and weaknesses or identify areas for growth.
-One useful framework is that of Robert Katz who breaks down skills into technicalhuman, and conceptual competencies.
-You can find a breakdown of these in the article Which Leadership Skill Do You Need to Develop Most?
+One useful framework is that of Robert Katz who breaks down skills into technical, human, and conceptual competencies.
+My preferred approach is to think about the Five Levels of Leadership, and which skills we most need at each strata of responsibility.

 Once you have decided upon an area for development you can start to experiment and learn.
 A growth mindset is dependent upon experiential learning.
 As with David Kolb’s learning cycle, we have an experience, we then reflect on it and we think about conceptual tools that can help us.
 Then we experiment with applying those concepts, thereby creating a new experience, and so the cycle starts again.
 We might make mistakes, and some things might not work, but by following this cycle we fail forward; always learning and progressing.

-And if you are really committed to self-improvement then there are various leadership training programmes and executive coaching options that you can consider.
+And if you are really committed to self-improvement then there are various leadership training programmes and leadership coaching options that you can consider.

 Are leaders born or made?